neondatabase/website/content/docs/manage/operations.md

 isDraft: false
 ---

 An operation is an action performed by Neon Control Plane on a Neon resource.
 Operations are typically initiated by user actions, such as creating a branch or deleting a database.
 Some Operations may be initiated by the Neon Control Plane, such as suspending a compute instance after a period of inactivity or checking the availability of a compute instance.
-You can monitor operations to keep an eye on the overall health of your Neon project or to check the status or the duration of specific operations.
+You can monitor operations to keep an eye on the overall health of your Neon project or to check the status or duration of specific operations.

 Operations include: